-The Governance and Nominations Committee met one time during the year ended December 31, 2019.
+The Governance and Nominations Committee did not meet during the year ended December 31, 2020.
 A copy of the Governance and Nominations Committee's charter is posted on our website at www.admabiologics.com.

 Code of Ethics and Business Conduct Standards